darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 # notes and warnings

-When setting a deblurring algorithm, try to bear in mind that the most glorious pages in the history of photography have been written by lenses that were not remotely as sharp as those available today.
-Although the current trend is to build and sell increasingly sharper lenses and have software apply insane amounts of sharpening on top, this fashion does _not_ lead to better imagery and makes the retouching process more tedious.
-Soft focus and a bit of blurriness have some poetic merits too, which surgically sanitized HD pictures may fail to convey.
+When setting a deblurring algorithm, try to bear in mind that the most glorious pages in the history of photography have been written using lenses that were not remotely as sharp as those available today.
+Although the current trend is to build and sell increasingly sharp lenses and have software apply insane amounts of sharpening on top, this fashion does _not_ lead to better imagery and makes the retouching process more tedious.
+Soft focus and a bit of blurriness have some poetic merits too, which surgically-sanitized HD images may fail to convey.

 It should be noted that global contrast (using simple tone curves or black/white levels) also affects our perception of sharpness, which is quite different from optical sharpness (optical resolution).
 Human eyes are only sensitive to local contrast, which may come from optical sharpness (e.g absence of diffusion -- thin edges) as well as from amplified tonal transitions.
 If some global tone mapping is in place to increase the contrast, the image will look sharper.
 If a tone mapping is used to decrease the contrast, the image will look more blurry.
 In none of these cases are the actual edges of objects affected in any way, and the perceptual consequences are pure illusion.

 Part of the aging process is a loss of eyesight.
 The amount of sharpening that people over 50 may find pleasing will not be the same as for people in their 20s.
 It is worth considering sharpening to obtain a _plausible_ result (matching your everyday perception) rather than a _pleasing_ result (that may look good only to people with the same eyesight as yours).

 Finally, assessing the sharpness of images zoomed to 1:1 (100%) or more is a foolish task.
-In museums, exhibitions and even on screen, the general audience looks at pictures as a whole, not with a magnifying glass.
-Moreover, most practical uses of photographs rarely exceed a resolution of 3000×2000 pixels (roughly a 300 DPI print at A4/letter dimensions) which, for 24 Mpx sensors, means downscaling by a factor of 4.
+In museums, exhibitions and even on screen, the general audience looks at images as a whole, not with a magnifying glass.
+Moreover, in most practical uses, photographs rarely exceed a resolution of 3000×2000 pixels (roughly a 300 DPI print at A4/letter dimensions) which, for 24 Mpx sensors, means downscaling by a factor of 4.
 When examining a 24 Mpx file at 1:1, you are actually looking at an image that will never exist.
 Sharpening at pixel level, in this context, is a waste of time and CPU cycles.